z-prize/prize-mobile-msm/README.md

 September 10 - Final submission due

-## Mid-competition Submission
+### Mid-competition Submission

+The mid-competition submission give an opportunity for competitors to confirm they're submission meets all the requirements and get a score according the official judging procedure.
+Competitors are not required to submit their work for the mid-competition submission.

 By July 25th, competitors may submit a working version of their final submission.
-If they do, the judging team will give it a look to ensure it fulfills all the constraints
+If they do, the judging team will give it a look to ensure it fulfills all the constraints.
+If so, they will run the submission using the same benchmarking procedure that will be used for judging, as outlined below, and report the result.
+If there are any issues, the judging team will work to resolve them with the competitor.

+Submissions do not need to be open-sourced for the mid-competition submission, but the source code does need to be shared with the judging team, who will compile the application from source following the same procedure as will be used for the final submission.

 ## Judging